 My Room at Coronado Springs Resort

-I reserved for a second floor room in building 7A in the Ranchos section.
+I stayed in a second floor room in building 7A in the Ranchos section.
 The farthest building from the lobby and we hiked for 10 minutes to get there.

 My room featured a large desk and console unit that housed the Keurig coffee maker with coffee and tea, a hair dryer, an in-room safe, iron and board, a flat-screen television, a mini-refrigerator and ice bucket with real glassware.